georchestra/georchestra_documentation/docs/guides_techniques/administrer/une_page.en.md

-# Une page
+# A Page

-Une page de la partie "Administrer"
+A page from the "Administration" section.